hankcs/HanLP/docs/contributing.md

 # Contributing Guide

-Thank you for being interested in contributing to the `HanLP`!
+Thank you for being interested in contributing to `HanLP`!
 You are awesome ✨.

 This guideline contains information about our conventions around coding style, pull request workflow, commit messages and more.

-This page contains information to help you get started with development on this project.
+This page also contains information to help you get started with development on this project.

 ## Development